Bird Control Strategies During the Summer

 • Use light management to try to encourage the bird to leave.
 Turn off the interior lights and open the doors.
 In addition, laser guns or noise can be used to help move the bird towards the open doors.
 These procedures should be done as soon as the bird enters.
 It is important not to let the bird become acclimated to its surroundings.
 If it becomes comfortable, lights and harassment strategies will be less successful.

-• If attempts to get the bird to leave on its own are unsuccessful, trapping or shooting may be required.
-Mist nets are the most common method used to trap and remove a bird.
+• Trapping may be required if attempts to get the bird to leave on its own are unsuccessful.
+Mist nets are the most common deterrent methods used to trap and remove a bird.
 Nets can be installed on a permanent basis or rotated to areas based on the bird’s flight pattern.
 Either way, it will take time to observe bird movement and flight patterns.
 Use nets where birds are routinely flying and where subdued lighting may help hide the net.
 Birds will avoid nets if they can easily see them.
 Most nets are black in color but different color nets are available.
 Use a net which will be least visible in the surroundings in which it is placed.
 In some cases, multiple nets may be required to cover normal flight paths and potential escape routes.
 Mist nets will require time and skill to be effective.
 Nets must be constantly monitored to ensure captured birds are removed promptly.

 Controlling Birds During the Summer Months